 Grant and Scholarship Recipient

-Annie is the Fellow and Donor Relationship Coordinator for Indigenous Nations Poets.
+Annie is the Alumni and Donor Relationship Coordinator for Indigenous Nations Poets.

 You can learn more about Indigenous Nations Poets and how In-Na-Po works to support emerging and established Indigenous Poets HERE.